The Children in Custody section was updated in January 2021.

 Everywhere children live should provide the same basic safeguards against abuse, founded on an approach that promotes their general welfare, takes into account their wishes and feelings, protects them from harm and treats them with dignity and respect.

-The National Minimum Standards and Quality Standards contain specific requirements on safeguarding and child protection for each particular regulated setting where children live away from home.
+The National Minimum Standards and Quality Standards contain specific requirements in relation to safeguarding and child protection for each particular regulated setting where children live away from home.

 Children living away from home are particularly vulnerable to being abused by adults and peers.
 Limited and sometimes controlled contact with family and carers may affect a child's ability to disclose what is happening to them.
-Given that many young people live away from home because of concerns about their home conditions, it is particularly important that their welfare is protected when they are being cared for by another agency or institution.
+Given that young people may live away from home because of concerns about their home conditions or the ability of their parents or carers to safeguard their welfare, it is particularly important that their welfare is protected when they are being cared for by another agency or institution.

 All settings must ensure that:

 - Children feel valued and respected and their self-esteem is promoted;

 - There is an openness on the part of the institution to the external world and to external scrutiny, including contact with families and the wider community;